luni64/TeensyStep/documentation/index.md

 ## Used Resources
 ### StepControl and RotateControl
-Each *StepControl* object requires **one IntervallTimer** and **two channels of a FTM timer**.
+Each *StepControl* object requires **one IntervalTimer** and **two channels of a FTM timer**.
 Since all supported Teensies implement four PIT timers and the FTM0 module which has 8 timer channels the usage is limited to 4 *StepControl* objects existing at the same time.
 In case you use **TeensyStep** together with other libraries reserving one ore more IntervalTimer the number of available *StepControl* objects is reduced accordingly.
 You can use the *isOK()* member to check if the *Controller* object was able to reserve a IntervalTimer.

 ```c++